mitchellxh/mitchellxh.github.io/README.md

 # Hi, I'm Mitch.

-I am a senior research data specialist focused on empowering researchers with advanced computing, data management, and AI-driven solutions to enhance research efficiency and innovation.
+I am a senior research data analyst focused on empowering researchers with advanced computing, data management, and AI-driven solutions to enhance research efficiency and innovation.

 Open this repo in [GitHub Pages](https://mitchellxh.github.io/).